 Turbine Unit Operating Range

-Turbine unit flow and power output at the lower and upper limits of the ±1% peak efficiency range are defined in Table TDA-6.
+Turbine unit flow and power output at the lower and upper limits of the ±1% peak efficiency range, and at the operating limit, are defined in Table TDA-6.

 In-Season (April 1–October 31).
 As defined in the BPA Load Shaping Guidelines in Appendix C, all units will be operated within ±1% of peak turbine efficiency (1% range) to maximize survival of juvenile fish that pass through the turbines.
 If necessary in-season to operate turbines outside of the 1% range, units will be selected in the following priority order: Units 7–14 first, spacing by at least one unit (e.g., 7, 9, 11, 13, 15, 5, 2, 1, 8, etc.).
 Since each successive unit in this order is thought to pass more fish, the intent is to minimize fish impacts during turbine passage.
 In-season operation outside of the 1% range shall be recorded by Project personnel to provide to BPA on a weekly basis according to the Guidelines.
 Operation outside the 1% range may be necessary to: